BrembillaNiccolo/FusionBlossomProject/README.md

 **KernelCode folder:** contains the source files for kernel
 -	kernel.cpp : source file for the kernel
 **HostCode folder:** contains the source files for host
--	hostStart.cpp : source file for the kernel
+-	hostStart.cpp : source file for the host
+**TestBench folder:** contains the source files for the testbench
+-	testBench.cpp : source file for the testbench
 **Makefile:** makefile to automate design generation, build the host application and run software emulation, hardware emulation and hardware.
 - makefile_us_alveo.mk : utility file for Makefile
 - utils.mk : utility file for Makefile